skia4delphi/skia4delphi/README.md

 ## Custom Fonts

 With skia, you can easily use custom fonts in your texts, without having to install fonts, just have the ttf file.
-You will find an example of how to use font cost in our sample.
-See the result of the sample:
+You will find an example of how to use custom font in our sample.
+See the result of the sample using 2 custom fonts:

 ![text_custom_font](Assets/Documents/text_custom_font.png)